genderkit/genderkit/_resources/employers.md

 description: UK-specific information about supporting trans, nonbinary, and gender non-conforming employees
 ---

+There is information from the UK government on what you must do if an employee changes gender available on [the GOV.UK website](https://www.gov.uk/employee-changes-gender).

 ### General information

 {% include publications-grouped tag="National employment guidance" %}